Carl Mydans: Post-war

 Despite his two years in captivity, Mydans bore no ill will toward the Asian nation, and accepted an assignment to head Time-Life's Tokyo bureau with his wife.
 Time-Life was the publisher of Time, Life and other top magazines, which Mydans continued to provide with an array of visual stories.
 In 1948, he just happened to be in the city of Fukui when a destructive earthquake struck; some of his shots were taken on the street while buildings were collapsing around him.

 After covering the Korean War, Mydans traveled the globe for the next two decades for Life before the publication folded in 1972.
 When it was relaunched several years later, he was still listed as one of its contributing photographers.
 He died on August 16, 2004, of heart failure at his home in Larchmont, New York, at the age of 97.
-Widowed in 2002, Mydans was survived by his daughter, Misty, a California attorney; and his son, Seth, Asia correspondent for The New York Times.
+Widowed in 2002, Mydans was survived by his daughter, Shelley, a California attorney; and his son, Seth, Asia correspondent for The New York Times.